GATHERINGS - Spring 2019

 The institute consisted of 4 workshops which are arranged sequentially to provide students with the space for cumulative learning.
 The inaugural cohort consisted of 18 students who were drawn from a range of diversities, and have been community-builders on this campus.
 We invite you to read more about each of the workshops below.

 Gatherings I: Uneasy Homes: Re-drawing the Diversity Paradigm

 Uneasy Homes: Re-drawing the Diversity Paradigm

-This first workshop is a highly interactive one that asks us to reflect upon, critically examine, and share how our identities shape our understandings of our work and leadership roles.
+This first workshop was a highly interactive one that asked us to reflect upon, critically examine, and share how our identities shape our understandings of our work and leadership roles.
 In the US, “identity” has become the basis of much of our understanding of diversity work, and this workshop will ask us to unpack how this has become both empowering and limiting.

 Sivagami (“Shiva”) Subbaraman is the first Director of the LGBTQ Resource Center, one of the first institutionally funded Centers in a Jesuit university in the country.
 Since she came on board in the Fall of 2008, she has worked to establish the Center as an integral and integrated part of the Hilltop community by building across differing communities and groups.
 We seek to align the work of the Center with institutional mission, identity, and values.

 Gatherings II: Leading with(in) Community & Staging Our Stories, Embodying Solidarity

 Jacquis Watters: Leading with(in) Community

 From a social justice lens, participants engaged in personal reflection and community building activities during this 2 hour workshop.
 This workshop aimed to emphasize the importance of affirming intersectional identities within a queer community.
 This workshop also aimed to highlight the value of group leadership and followship.